mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 ### Installing Errbot

 The first step to creating our Roxie bot involves getting Errbot installed, configured, and running.
-While package managers may be used for certain Linux distrobutions, the following will walk through the more prefered installation method using virtualenv:
+While package managers may be used for certain Linux distributions, the following will walk through the more preferred installation method using virtualenv:

 1. Create a new python3 based virtual environment